kcmv/colabo/src/frontend/dev_puzzles/presentation/README.md

 - disable map keyboard control while in the presentation mode
 - make bottomPanel controllable (or greater at least) height
 - remove slide button from presentation(s) nodes
+- sync node presented and selected
+- add support that audience questions become slides at the end of our presentation
+- start from particular slide

 # Intro